 Shadowing practicing EM residents or attending physicians is a great way to learn more about the field and patient management in the ED.
-If you would like to shadow, please follow these steps:
+If you would like to shadow, please follow the steps below.

-- Complete all school compliance criteria for clinical work, including mask fitting as appropriate
+- Complete all school compliance requirements for clinical work, including mask fitting as appropriate

 - Follow instructions on the Google Sheet to view physician schedules and sign up for a shift to shadow